by Diane Linsley

 During those nine months, the pain continued to increase.
 It wasn't until I developed ulcers, waking up in the middle of the night with horrendous pain, that I realized I was going to die if I didn't let go.

-Psychological suffering can be caused by resisting what our souls want us to do.
+Depression can be caused by resisting what our soul wants us to do.
 Energetic pain can be caused by the dissonance between two personal vibrations that are not in harmony.
+Energy-sensitive people may experience the vibrational dissonance of disharmonious relationships as physical pain.

 Forgiving Karmic Relationships